jhonykaesemodel/jhonykaesemodel.github.io/content/home/slider.md

 [[item]]
   title = "3DV 2020"
-  content = "Scene flow from point clouds with or without learning" align = "center"  # Choose `center`, `left`, or `right`.
+  content = "Scene Flow from Point Clouds with or without Learning" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).